Malaysia's IOI Properties says no plan to manage Taipei 101 owner

-KUALA LUMPUR Dec 11 Malaysian real estate firm IOI Properties Group Bhd said on Thursday it had no plans to manage the owner of the Taipei 101 skyscraper it wants to buy into, after the Taiwan government said it opposed foreign control of the landmark.
+KUALA LUMPUR Malaysian real estate firm IOI Properties Group Bhd (IOIP.KL) said on Thursday it had no plans to manage the owner of the Taipei 101 skyscraper it wants to buy into, after the Taiwan government said it opposed foreign control of the landmark.

 IOI Properties, controlled by Malaysian billionaire Lee Shin Cheng, last week said it was planning to buy a stake in Taipei Financial Center Corp (TFCC) for about $790 million.